reduxjs/redux/docs/advanced/AsyncActions.md

 >##### Note on `fetch`

 >We use [`fetch` API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) in the examples.
 It is a new API for making network requests that replaces `XMLHttpRequest` for most common needs.
-Because most browsers don’t yet support it natively, we suggest that you use [`isomorphic-fetch`](https://github.com/matthew-andrews/isomorphic-fetch) library:
+Because most browsers don't yet support it natively, we suggest that you use [`isomorphic-fetch`](https://github.com/matthew-andrews/isomorphic-fetch) library:

 >```js
 // Do this in every file where you use `fetch`
 >import fetch from 'isomorphic-fetch'
 >```

->Internally, it uses [`whatwg-fetch` polyfill](https://github.com/github/fetch) on the client, and [`node-fetch`](https://github.com/bitinn/node-fetch) on the server, so you won’t need to change API calls if you change your app to be [universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9).
+>Internally, it uses [`whatwg-fetch` polyfill](https://github.com/github/fetch) on the client, and [`node-fetch`](https://github.com/bitinn/node-fetch) on the server, so you won't need to change API calls if you change your app to be [universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9).

 >Be aware that any `fetch` polyfill assumes a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) polyfill is already present.
-The easiest way to ensure you have a Promise polyfill is to enable Babel’s ES6 polyfill in your entry point before any other code runs:
+The easiest way to ensure you have a Promise polyfill is to enable Babel's ES6 polyfill in your entry point before any other code runs:

 >```js
 >// Do this once before any other code in your app